purestjs/docs/docs/04-complete-example.md

 }, (err, res, body) => {})
 ```

-> Notice the `alias` key of the options object used for specifying which path alias to use.
+> Notice the `alias` key in the options object used for specifying which path alias to use.

 ## Promise API